compulim/tool-changjie-ime/README.md

 ### `WM_IME_CONTROL` conversion mode inconsistencies

-When sending WM_IME_CONTROL while Changjie is active to know about the conversion mode, the value is not trustworthy.
+While Changjie is active, sending WM_IME_CONTROL to retrieve the conversion mode, the value is not trustworthy.

 The value should be 0 if it is in English mode.
 The value should be 1 if it is in Chinese mode (a.k.a. native).